norm/flourish/README.markdown

 Flourish first gathers all [TOML][toml] files found under a source directory and allows this to be iterated and queried for individual items.

+Any source TOML file can have one or more Markdown blocks added to it if they share the same slug part of the filename.
+For example, a `blog-post.toml` file will read in `blog-post.summary.markdown` as though it were specified as the key `summary_markdown` in the TOML.

+Any key in the resulting source configuration that ends `_markdown` will be converted to HTML, eg `body_markdown` is converted and the result stored in `body`.

+    # example TOML file with
+    body_markdown = """
+    # Part One

+    I come from Markdown.
+    """
+    body = 'I get replaced with HTML created from `body_markdown` above' category = 'article'
+    published = 2016-06-04T11:00:00Z
+    series = 'series-in-three-parts'
+    tag = ['series', 'one']
+    title = 'Part One'
+    type = 'post'

 Usage
 -----